WeiChongDevelops/fulcrum/README.md

 Try Fulcrum today at https://fulcrumfinance.app/!

-The homepage provides further information, to help get you hitting the ground running as quick and easy as possible.
+The homepage provides further info, to help get you hitting the ground running as fast as possible.

 # Technologies Used